maria901/rsppmp3_v27/readme.txt

 Win32/64 Dll to play all audio and video that are supported by the library Libav

-rspmp3ocx1.dll and interface2.dll compiled with gcc 11.1.0, SDL2 (mod) compiled with
+rspmp3ocx1.dll and interface2.dll compiled with gcc 11.1.0, SDL2 (mod) compiled
-mingw64 11.1.0
+also with the same version.

-Sources of the win64 dll available on the folder <extracted folder>\rsppmp3 sources\win64\mp3dll\mp3dll\bin\Release\src\c_project
+(the next sentence is old, now the folders are not this anymore, will be fixed today (21, July, 2021)) Sources of the win64 dll available on the folder <extracted folder>\rsppmp3 sources\win64\mp3dll\mp3dll\bin\Release\src\c_project
 Sources of the Csharp sample code available on the folder <extracted folder>\rsppmp3 sources\win64\mp3dll\mp3dll Sample project already compiled in the folder <extracted folder>\rsppmp3 sources\win64\mp3dll\mp3dll\bin\Release\mp3dll.exe